aphenriques/integral/README.md

     lua_State *luaState = luaL_newstate();
     integral::core::pushClassMetatable<Object>(luaState);
     integral::core::setConstructor<Object, const char *>(luaState, "new");
-    // lua function name need not be the same as the C++ function name integral::core::setFunction(luaState, "print", &Object::printMessage);
+    integral::core::setFunction(luaState, "print", &Object::printMessage);
     // setting functions and constructors does not change the stack (like Lua API) lua_setglobal(luaState, "Object");